 For example, a sunscreen with an SPF of 30 means that it will take 30 times longer for your skin to burn wearing this sunscreen than if you were not wearing it at all.
 So, the higher the number, the longer it will take for your skin to burn.

 2. Broad Spectrum

 You’ll want to make sure that the sunscreen you’re using is broad spectrum.
 This simply means that the sunscreen will protect you from both UVA and UVB rays.

 For sunscreen to work against the UV rays, it must be applied properly.
 It is recommended to use approximately one ounce of sunscreen per full body application.
 An easy way to remember this is that one ounce of sunscreen is the equivalent of two tablespoons or a shot glass.
 Applying a ½ teaspoon of sunscreen to your face and using the remaining amount of sunscreen to apply evenly to your shoulders, arms, and legs is recommended.
 Experts from the American Cancer Society to the world’s leading dermatologists recommend that sunscreen be applied a full 30 minutes before going outside.

 Nothing beats a day on the boat!
 Blue skies, and nothing but water and sun.
 Sun exposure when you’re on the water can be intense, especially if you’re not using the best sun protection.

 In addition to wearing the proper protective clothing and applying sunscreen every two hours, you’ll want to make sure that you have enough coverage on your boat.
-Lippert has a selection of manual and power biminis that offer additional coverage from the sun.
+Lippert has a selection of manual and power biminis, as well as shade solutions, that offer additional coverage from the sun.
 Refresh or replace your bimini with our collection.
 Choose from having the ability to control your shade with simple the push of a button or update your boat’s look with a new manual top.